Air California: Stripped of John Wayne Airport advantage; financial distress

 After unbroken profitability while WCC was in Chapter X, AirCal under Lyon & Argyros was immediately unprofitable.
-Headwinds included the debt the two had taken on to buy AirCal, the early 1980s recession, the extended impact of the August air traffic controller’s strike, which limited airline aircraft utilization and growth and the expanding impact of 1979 airline deregulation, which spread competitors into AirCal markets, and vice versa.
-For instance, PSA finally broke into John Wayne Airport (SNA), after, as they noted, 15 years of trying.
-AirCal had entered LAX in 1980, its LAX penetration assisted by a late 1980 strike at PSA.
-AirCal was no longer protected by the CPUC or the SNA duopoly.
-Further, jet fuel prices increased from 40 cents/gal at the beginning of 1979 to over a dollar in 1981, related to the 1979 oil crisis.
+Headwinds included the debt the two had taken on to buy AirCal, the early 1980s recession, the extended impact of the August air traffic controller's strike, which limited airline aircraft utilization and growth and the expanding impact of 1979 airline deregulation, which spread competitors into AirCal markets, and vice versa.
+For instance, PSA finally broke into John Wayne Airport (SNA), after 15 years of trying.
+AirCal had entered Los Angeles International Airport (LAX) in 1980, initially aided by a late 1980 strike at PSA.
+By this point AirCal was no longer protected by the CPUC or the SNA duopoly.
+At the same time, rising fuel costs added further pressure, with jet fuel prices increasing from 40 cents/gal at the beginning of 1979 to over a dollar in 1981, as a result of the 1979 oil crisis.

-There was another factor: AirCal was squeezed at its SNA base, its historic source of profits.
+AirCal was squeezed at its SNA base, its historic source of profits.
 From 1970 to 1985, SNA capped daily average jet departures to 41/day, with AirCal having 27 during the duopoly period that ended 1980.
-But the FAA insisted other airlines be accommodated.
+But the FAA demanded other airlines be accommodated.
 As other airlines entered, incumbent frequencies were cut to accommodate them.
-AirCal was the biggest incumbent, so was the biggest victim; AirCal’s average daily SNA frequencies dropped over the course of several years from 27 to 12.5.
+AirCal was the biggest incumbent, so was the biggest victim; AirCal's average daily SNA frequencies dropped over the course of several years from 27 to 12.5.
 Many airlines wanted a piece of SNA and were even willing to buy MD-80s (then the quietest narrowbody available) to do so.
-For instance, Frontier’s decision to get MD-80s was SNA-driven.
+For instance, Frontier's decision to get MD-80s was SNA-driven.

 AirCal came close to failure, but was saved by a combination of cost savings, with substantial layoffs, a 10% wage reduction for those who remained, a realignment of its route network, concentrating on increasing frequency on important routes like LAX to San Francisco.
 Lyon took over the CEO position himself.
 During this period, the historic Hughes Airwest network was being eliminated, as Hughes successor Republic withdrew from the west coast.
 Western Airlines intrastate service was also shrinking.
 AirCal was also substantially recapitalized, with the combination of an initial public offering with Lyon and Argyros converting their from the airline into equity.
 This relieved the airline of a substantial debt load.